Quirky Cooking

 What it means to "Stay at Home"...

-Throughout the world, people are becoming aware of the urgency of “staying at home” to prevent the spread of the COVID-19 virus.
-(If you’re not yet convinced, this article and video may help you understand why isolation is important.)
+Throughout the world, people are being advised to “stay at home” to prevent the spread of the COVID-19 virus.
 In most states of Australia all businesses except ‘essential’ businesses (hospitals, doctor’s offices, banks, and grocery stores) are now closed to the public, and we are advised not to leave our houses except for essential outings.
 Travel is restricted, restaurants and cafes are only open for takeaway or deliveries, schools are closing in most states, gyms and churches are closed, all events are cancelled.
-If we do have to go out we are told to stay 2m away from any person we do not live with, wear disposable gloves to fill up the fuel tank of the car, avoid touching surfaces (and if we do, wash our hands or disinfect them), disinfect the inside of the car and door handles and door knobs every time we have been out in public, have a shower immediately we get home and wash clothes in hot water or hang in the sun… It can all feel quite overwhelming.
+If we do have to go out we are told to stay 1.5m away from any person we do not live with, wear disposable gloves to fill up the fuel tank of the car, avoid touching surfaces (and if we do, wash our hands or disinfect them), disinfect the inside of the car and door handles and door knobs every time we have been out in public, have a shower immediately we get home and wash clothes in hot water or hang in the sun… It can all feel quite overwhelming.

 For a time, this will be our new norm.
 We just have to remind ourselves it’s not forever, we still have plenty of food available to us, we have the internet to keep in touch with each other (thank goodness!!), and we just have to reduce physical contact for a while until the spread of the virus is halted.
 We can do this!!